dnayyala/hugo-academic-website/content/home/experience.md

     description: >-
       Responsibilities include:

-        * Graduate teaching assistant
+        * Graduate teaching assistant for several undergraduate courses in the College of Natural and Mathematical Sciences, UMBC.
-        * Part-time instructor
+        * Part-time instructor for upper-level undergraduate courses in summer and winter sessions
-        * Conducting research

 widget_id: experience-job
 headless: true